arlon76/arlons-file-sorter/README.md

 Launches correctly when opening an image from the file manager

 Uses a wrapper script to activate the Python virtual environment automatically

+---

+# 🙏 Thank You for Trying! 🎉🖖

+Thank you for **checking out Arlon’s File Sorter**!
+Whether you’re an image ninja 🥷, a text wizard 🧙‍♂️, or just a file organization enthusiast 📂✨, we hope this program makes your life **easier, faster, and more fun**.

+---

+## 🌟 Contributions & Ideas Welcome 💡🛠️

+- Think of a way to make navigation smoother?
+- Found a tiny bug 🐛?
+- Have a brilliant idea to add even more hands-on control?

+Feel free to **fork, tweak, or improve** the program!
+Even the tiniest improvement helps make **the handiest file sorting + image viewing program known to advanced civilization** 🚀🪐.

+---

+## 🔗 Stay in Touch & Share

+- Open issues, submit pull requests, or drop suggestions.
+- Spread the word if you love it ❤️ — the more people using it, the more epic it gets.

+---

+### ⚡ TL;DR

+**You tried it.
+You improved it.
+You mastered it.**
+Thanks for making this little slice of file-viewing greatness part of your workflow! 🌌✨🎉